Kholoud-Ibrahim/Kholoud-Ibrahim.github.io/docs/_posts/2022-05-12-Feature Stores - The Full Story .md

 As a starting point ,to be able to answer this question , we need to primarily know **what is a feature ?!**

-**A Feature** is any measurable input that can be used in a predictive model — it could be the color of an object or the sound of someone’s voice or a height of a person ...etc .
+**A Feature** is any measurable input that can be used in a predictive model — it could be the color of an object or the sound of someone’s voice or a height of a person ..etc.

 For example if we are building a predictive model for credit card fraud detection , features can be the total number of transactions , the total amount of the transactions , the time elapsed between each two transactions , and these features will feed the model to be able to predict whether a credit card is fraudlent or not.